valadaptive/ntsc-rs/README.md

 ---

-**ntsc-rs** is a video effect which emulates NTSC and VHS video artifacts.
-It can be used as an After Effects, Premiere, or OpenFX plugin, or as a standalone application.
+**pal-rs** is a video effect which emulates PAL and VHS video artifacts.
+Based on NTSC-RS, It can be used as an After Effects, Premiere, or OpenFX plugin, or as a standalone application.

 ![Screenshot of the ntsc-rs standalone application](./docs/img/appdemo.png)

 ## Download

-The latest version of ntsc-rs can be downloaded from [the releases page](https://github.com/valadaptive/ntsc-rs/releases).
+The latest version of pal-rs can be downloaded from [the releases page]([https://github.com/valadaptive/ntsc-rs/](https://github.com/LucianoTheWindowsFan/pal-rs/)releases).

 ### Windows